So Bad They’re Good: 15 Japanese Puns Sure to Make You Groan

 “I’ll never date another apostrophe.
 The last one was too possessive.”

-But you have to admit: Puns are funny because they’re just so bad.
+You have to admit: Puns are funny because they’re just so bad.

 Not only are puns a fun way to break the ice or crack a joke, they provide an excellent way to learn a bit about the Japanese culture and writing system and even to help you memorize the different readings of certain kanji.

-Ready to load up your arsenal of Japanese puns?
-We made a list of some of the funniest, cringiest Japanese puns around for your enjoyment.
+Here’s a list of some of the funniest, cringiest Japanese puns around for your enjoyment.

 Everything You Need to Know About Japanese Puns